Bees & Honey

 • Vermont Queens

-That said, we also have a particular interest in genetic diversity and regularly acquire a small number of queens from other selection and breeding programs that interest us.
+We have a particular interest in genetic diversity and regularly acquire a small number of queens from other selection and breeding programs that interest us.
 We test them for at least two seasons under our management before including them in the breeding pool.

 In 2023, Bianca had the great privilege of training in instrumental insemination techniques with renowned expert, Sue Cobey through Penn State’s EPIQ Program.
 This important skill helps us enrich our program through controlled mating.